lui7henrique/marvel/README.md

 npm run start
 ```

-> Access the project at localhost:3000
+> Access the project at: localhost:3000

 ---